threadexio/channels-rs/README.md

 - `serde`: Adds support for sending/receiving any type with `serde` and `bincode`

-# Limitations

-- At this time only objects with a memory footprint smaller than 65KiB or `u16::MAX` bytes can be sent through the channel.
-This should be enough for anything you might need to send over.

 # Examples

 For more complete and complex examples see: [examples/](https://github.com/threadexio/channels-rs/tree/master/examples)